polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Azure Content Deployment Network (CDN) to allow public files such as PDFs to be routed closer to customers for a faster download experience.

-2. List the services and components that will be deployed to Azure public cloud.
+1. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
-Determine which Azure Region will be best suited for the deployment.
+Determine which Azure region will be best suited for the deployment.

     -   Azure public cloud: The South-Central Region will be used for public facing applications allowing the reuse of all of the code currently being run in production in Europe and Australia.
 The following applications will be deployed to Azure Global Cloud: